sidhlee/traxmeta-juno/README.md

    }
    ```

-2. Then make sure you're adding teh file extension when you're importing a module
+2. Then make sure you're adding the file extension when you're importing a module
+    (don't when you're using webpack.)

    ```js
    import { Track } from './components/track.js'; // without .js, you'll see 404 file not found